garris/BackstopJS/README.md

 Screenshot paths are now configurable!
 See *moving the bitmap directories* below.
 This is a beta release so, as always, please [direct questions, comments or issues here](https://github.com/garris/BackstopJS/issues)...

-If installing fresh, then follow the install instructions below.
+If you have not installed BackstopJS in the past, follow the install instructions [here](https://github.com/garris/BackstopJS#installation).
 Then, from your root directory run...

 ```
 $ npm install garris/backstopjs#master